 The AIA Pennsylvania Architectural Excellence Special Awards recognize significant achievements by members, non-members, civic leaders, allied professionals, and firms who contribute to the built environment and the advancement of the profession in the Commonwealth.
-We are accepting nominations from the AIA Pennsylvania membership for all open Special Award categories through 11:59 pm Thursday, June 16, 2022.
+We are accepting nominations from the AIA Pennsylvania membership for open Special Award categories through 11:59 pm Monday, June 5, 2023.

-This year, AIA Pennsylvania member-led firms are eligible to self-nominate for the Architecture Firm Award and Impact Designer Award without the endorsement of an outside “primary nominator.”
+AIA Pennsylvania member-led firms are eligible and encouraged to self-nominate for the Architecture Firm Award and Impact Designer Award without the endorsement of an outside “primary nominator.”

-Additionally, AIA Pennsylvania members eligible for a Special Award (Associate Award, Emerging Professional Award, Medal of Distinction, Impact Designer – individual) are permitted and encouraged to co-self-nominate with the support of a “primary nominator, ” meaning nominees may fill out the nomination with the authorization of the “primary nominator.”
+Additionally, AIA Pennsylvania members eligible for a Special Award in the categories of Associate Award, Emerging Professional Award, Medal of Distinction, or Impact Designer are encouraged to co-self-nominate with the support of a “primary nominator, ” meaning nominees may fill out the nomination with the authorization of the “primary nominator.”
 Please reach out to an AIA member(s) in your network to request endorsement as the “primary nominator” based on the Special Award category nomination requirements outlined in the Call for Nominations documentation.

-All 2022 Special Award recipients will be notified by early September.
-The debut of the 2022 Architectural Excellence Special Awards will be celebrated during the 2022 Architectural Excellence Awards Broadcast on Thursday, November 17.
-Recipients will be recognized on aiapa.org, in press releases, and in the annual Year in Review & Architectural Excellence Showcase publication.
+All 2023 Special Award recipients will be notified by mid-July.
+The 2023 Architectural Excellence Special Awards will be celebrated during the 2023 Architectural Excellence Awards Broadcast and Viewing Parties set for Thursday, November 16.

 Fellowship | Build goodwill and show gratitude to your industry peers, mentors, and mentees.